31 Building Machine Learning Models

 Estimate the accuracy of LDA.

 5. In this case, LDA fits two 10-dimensional normal distributions.
 Look at the fitted model by looking at the finalModel component of the result of train.
-Notice there is a component called means that includes the estimate means of both distributions.
+Notice there is a component called means that includes the estimated means of both distributions.
 Plot the mean vectors against each other and determine which predictors (genes) appear to be driving the algorithm.

 6. Repeat exercises 4 with QDA.
 Does it have a higher accuracy than LDA?